wakkihaya/neurotechjp/src/md/en/blog/10-major-types-of-neurotech.md

 &nbsp;

 Over the past 30 years, amazing discoveries in neuroscience have opened up the future of our cognitive function.
-While cognitive function typically declines with age, **new neurotechnologies can improve brain health and performance.**
+While cognitive function typically declines with age, **new nervous echnologies can improve brain health and performance.**

 New research has shown that cognitive function can be assessed and enhanced through a variety of activities, including meditation, video games, smart drugs, nutritional supplements, nutrition, brain stimulation, exercise, music, and cognitive training.